-NZAVS joined forces with the Human Society International (HSI) for the Be Cruelty-Free campaign.
+NZAVS joined forces with the Humane Society International (HSI) and HUHA for the Be Cruelty-Free NZ campaign.

-We joined the BCF campaign back in August 2014.
-We had two main reasons for joining this campaign:
+We joined the BCF campaign in August 2014 for two main reasons:

 - Testing cosmetics on animals is cruel, inhumane and we want to end this needless suffering.

-Our former Executive Director Stephen Manson worked directly with Mojo Mathers (Green MP) to create the second version of her supplementary order paper (SOP) as part of the Animal Welfare Act amendment (Any MP can put forward an SOP, which is a proposed amendment to a bill going through parliament).
+We worked directly with Mojo Mathers (Green MP) to create the second version of her supplementary order paper (SOP) as part of the Animal Welfare Act amendment (Any MP can put forward an SOP, which is a proposed amendment to a bill going through Parliament).

 Although the Green Party were the political party working hard on this change, the National party put their own SOP forward to remove cosmetics testing on animals which was the version that they accepted- a bit sneaky to say the least!